openreview/openreview-matcher/README.md

 From Intellij IDEA:

-There is a pre-built run/debug configurations:  _assign_reviewers_ should be used to run the app during development and debugging.
+There is a pre-built run/debug configurations:  _matching_app_ should be used to run the app during development and debugging.
+N.B.
+The _matching_app_ configuration sets Flask running on port 8050.

 From the command line: